“I am scared I have leukemia” could Google be wrong?

 because my physical/emotional symptoms align with panic disorder

-and also depression
+and also anxiety and depression

 and a whole molotov cocktail of other super fun mental health malady